-While there is no substitute for the advisor/advisee connection, students may also visit the Advising Center in Suite 105 of Angeli Hall, which is staffed with full-time academic advisors who can work with students when assigned academic advisors are not available.
-Advisors from the Advising Center can also assist students on selecting a major, provide guidance on scheduling academic electives to help students reach their desired higher educational or vocational objectives, and assist students in selecting a four-year program.
-Students may contact the Advising Center by emailing <a href="mailto:advising@advi
+While there is no substitute for the advisor/advisee connection, students may also visit the Student Success Center in Suite 105 of Angeli Hall, which is staffed with full-time academic advisors who can work with students when assigned academic advisors are not available.
+Advisors from the Student Success Center can also assist students on selecting a major, provide guidance on scheduling academic electives to help students reach their desired higher educational or vocational objectives, and assist students in selecting a four-year program.
+Students may contact the Student Success Centrer by emailing mailto: advising@lackawanna.edu.